ogemboeugene/FloraMarketBackend/README.md

 `git clone https://github.com/kkosiba/ecommerce-backend.git .`

 For the backend to work, one needs to setup database like SQLite or PostgreSQL on a local machine.
-This project uses PostgreSQL by default (see [Django documentation](https://docs.djangoproject.com/en/3.2/ref/settings/#databases) for different setup).
-This process may vary from one OS to another, eg. on Arch Linux one can follow a straightforward guide [here](https://wiki.archlinux.org/index.php/PostgreSQL).
+This project uses PostgreSQL by default (see [Django documentation](https://docs.djangoproject.com/en/3.2/ref/settings/#databases).

 The database settings are specified in `src/settings/local.py`.
 In particular the default database name is `eCommerceDjango`, which can be created from the PostgreSQL shell by running `createdb eCommerceDjango`.